AkshatKumar8092/iPet-World-For-Pets/README.md

 # iPet-World-For-Pets

+below all thisng should have to be there. just download the .rar file whic is present in the folder *Final Working Project*

 this is a project on pet care website that is fully responsive that i have made using html css and javascript

 for backend/server side i have used xampp: apache and mysql